dkilleen428/bayesian-fake-news-detection/README.md

   - Pyro + PyTorch
   - Priors: `Normal(0, 0.5)` on all weights and biases
   - Inference: Stochastic Variational Inference (SVI)

+### BNN Model Finetuning

+- Priors: `Normal(0, 0.5)` -> `Normal(0., 0.05)`
+- DataLoader: `batch_size=8` -> `batch_size=12`
+- Hidden Layers: `128` -> `256`
+- ClippedAdam Optimizer: learning rate = `1e-3` -> `5e-4`

+Model Improvement: Accuracy +4.28%, F1 Score +3.6%

+### Pre-training Model Guide using Deterministic Model

+Guide: `AutoDiagonalNormal`
+- Represents each parameter's posterior as an independent normal distribution
+- Initially, this guide randomizes the initial posterior mean approximations, which may lead to approximations far from the true posterior.
+- Using a deterministic model to pre-train the weights and biases will give the Guide a better approximation of the posterior, which can improve model performance.

+Model Improvement: Accuracy +14.7%, F1 Score +11.6%

 ---